How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 There you have it!
 Two different ways to create a members-only purchasing club at your WooCommerce store.

-For most purchasing clubs, WooCommerce Password Protected Categories is the best option because it offers more flexibility.
+For most purchasing clubs, WooCommerce Protected Categories is the best option because it offers more flexibility.
 But if you just want to make your entire store private to create a 100% private shopping club, WooCommerce Private Store offers a simpler, but more limited, option.

 Do you have any other questions about how to create a WooCommerce purchasing club using either of these plugins?
 Leave a comment and we’ll do our best to help out!